BoyoLabs/3dDesigns/README.md

 ### Mechanical Coin Pusher Penny Bank
 * link: https://cad.onshape.com/documents/8fcb0586a24b99181d8e3733/w/890bd85bb15b2df12367e99b/e/b33753f0b29bba32fbc97ee5
 * context: designed this for my wife for the holidays.
 This is the most complex design I have done and I am very excited about that fact!
+To make this, however, I am including some 8x8" acrylic panels to the sides (so 2 of them) to complete it.

 ### Internal Fillet Gauge
 * link: https://cad.onshape.com/documents/98acdcad112416f463ce5886/w/1eb81947717ac70320099338/e/530974583ac6f96136c5c333